 Requirements

-Competition #12 has a speed phase for Preparatory, Preliminary, and Novice levels.
+Competition #14 has a speed phase for Preparatory, Preliminary, Novice, Elementary and Medium levels.

 The course needs to be as accurate as possible, so you will need to use the course measurements for the level as per the Ease of Handling page.
 The speed round uses the same Ease of Handling course with some modifications.
 Halts are not required.
 You must still use the gait of the obstacles as per level and abide by the transition markers.

 For any obstacle that involves handling an object (i.e. rope, pole, cup, etc.) if the object is dropped then the rider can continue without dismounting to retrieve the obstacle (a time penalty is applied) and complete as if the object is still in hand.
-At ELEMENTARY levels and above however, the rider must dismount and retrieve the object to avoid disqualification.
+At Elementary levels and above the penalty for this occurence is higher.

 Preparatory